A guide to making a work accident claim

 - Fitting stair rails

-- Having ramps installed if you are unable to use stairs
+- The installation of ramps if you are unable to use stairs

 - Widening doors